 Last week I happened across the most recently published MPS-wide ‘Stop and Search Monitoring Reports’ (the reports for July and August 2016 are available here at the time of writing), and saw that they include data on the relationship between the reasons for stops and searches and the reasons for subsequent arrests.
 I was then able to obtain some of the previously published monthly reports from the MPS, giving me 11 months of data covering the period from October 2015 to August 2016.
 During this time there were 142,071 stops and searches at an average of 12,916 per month.

 Here is the table for August 2016 (from page 16 of the report).
-View in full-scale or click image below.
+To view in full-scale, click on image below.

 Points and blades

 Theresa May’s speech focused on stops and searches for ‘points and blades’.
 For August 2016 we can see that there were in total 2,260 arrests resulting from 11,664 stops and searches an arrest rate of 19.4 per cent.
 Of these arrests, 52 resulted from a stop and search for pointed/bladed articles’, although only 12 of these arrests were actually for points/blades.
 Overall there were 78 arrests for points/blades, of which 36 (that is 46.2 per cent) resulted from drugs searches.

 “Over the longer period from October 2015 to August 2016, 34.5 per cent of arrests for points/blades resulted from drugs stops and searches (303 from a total of 878), while only 26.3 per cent (231 out of 878) resulted from points/blades stops and searches.